needs the shaded coastal stream cover

 Range

 Handful of catchments in North Island and top of South Island.
 Most common in small, steep, coastal streams with native forest cover.
-Requires clean, cold, shaded water for survival.
+Requires clean, cold, shaded water.

 Endemism